Dreame L40s Ultra AE

 • Both products clean all floor types.

-• Both products have a charge time of 4 hours.
+• Both products have a 4-hour charge time.

 Main Differences